jumpnow/jumpnowtek-site/_posts/2014-10-20-FreeBSD-on-ARM.md

 ---
 layout: post
 title: FreeBSD on ARM
-description: "Running FreeBSD on some ARM boards"
+description: "Running FreeBSD on ARM SOC boards"
 date: 2014-09-30 10:30:00
 categories: freebsd
 tags: [freebsd, arm, wandboard, raspberry pi]
 ---

-I've been waiting to try out [FreeBSD][freebsd] on ARM boards and finally have some downtime.

-*FreeBSD* already supports a number of [arm boards][freebsd-arm].
+*FreeBSD* supports a number of [arm boards][freebsd-arm].

-In particular, a lot of the boards I have laying around are supported
+In particular, some of the boards I have are supported

 * [wandboard][wandboard]
 * [beaglebone black][beagleboard] and white